mousepawmedia/devdocs/source/tools/avtools.rst

 Audacity (v2.3 or later)
 =============================

-**Audacity** is a robust open source audio editor, on par with tools like Adobe Audition®.
+-*Audacity** is a robust open source audio editor, on par with tools like Adobe Audition®.

 It can be installed in one of several ways (select ONE):